dangerdev004/ytmusic-downloader/README.md

      <p><dir="auto"><code>./musicdownloader.sh</code></p>
 4. Enter the link of song or playlist you want to download
 6. Enjoy the music.

  Disclaimer: The content downloaded using this script is subject to copyright/ownership/trademark laws of the creator/publisher of the content.

+Note: It is advised to use music.youtube.com for better covers but this is not compulsory.